 Like any electronic device, the Polar training computer should be treated with care.
 The suggestions below will help you fulfill guarantee obligations and enjoy this product for many years to come.

-Connector: Detach the connector from the strap after every use and dry the connector with a soft towel.
-Clean the connector with a mild soap and water solution when needed.
-Never use alcohol or any abrasive material (eg. steel wool or cleaning chemicals).
+Connector: Detach the connector from the strap after every use.
+Rinse the strap under running water.
+Dry the connector with a soft towel.
+Never use alcohol or any abrasive material (steel wool or cleaning chemicals).

 Keep your training computer and sensors in a cool and dry place.
 Do not keep them in a damp environment, in non-breathable material (a plastic bag or a sports bag) nor with conductive material (a wet towel).
 The training computer and heart rate sensor are water resistant, and can be used in water activities.
 Other compatible sensors are water resistant, and can be used in rainy weather.
 Do not expose the training computer to direct sunlight for extended periods, such as by leaving it in a car or mounted on the bike mount.